 This problem reaches into all aspects of life.
 Bullies won't let you be safe anywhere, they even catch you while out in public with the current popularity of the Knockout Game.

 And they make everything more difficult.
 At work, they are giving you an ulcer and high blood pressure, you are forced to call in sick; this should be enough to, finally, cause the boss some concern.
 After all, if you're lucky, they have to pay you sick leave when you're home dealing with acid in your stomach lining or your compromised immune system that has been broken down by months or years of emotional abuse.

 So, the effects are far-reaching, physically, emotionally and financially.
-It costs the boss with higher turn-over, paying employees that don't stay or are out sick, having to retrain new employees that replace you.
-Of course, your own career could now be sabotaged and you could be out of a job permanently or for a very long time.
+It costs the boss with higher turnover, paying employees that don't stay or are out sick, and having to retrain new employees that replace you.
+Of course, your own career could now be sabotaged, and you could be out of a job permanently or for a very long time.

 Mostly, we have to make aggression, division and competition unacceptable.
 These are the things that generate bullying and abuse.
 The workplace is just one branch of the tree.

 We'd be better off cutting out the roots.